awishnu/bitcoin_and_macro_financial_portfolio/README.md

 ## 🎯 Key Takeaways

-* **Bitcoin's Dominant Returns & Extreme Volatility:** Bitcoin significantly outperformed all other assets in absolute returns but experienced extreme volatility and a maximum drawdown of **-96%**.
+* **Bitcoin's Dominant Returns & Extreme Volatility:** Bitcoin significantly outperformed all other assets in absolute returns but experienced extreme volatility.
 * **Diversification is Key:** Portfolios that included Gold and USD saw dramatically reduced risk and drawdowns.
 The low correlation between Bitcoin and these traditional assets provided a crucial cushion during market downturns.
 * **Aggressive vs. Balanced Portfolios:**
   * The **Aggressive Portfolio (60% BTC)** captured substantial growth.